engrcoderose/portfolio/README.md

 # portfolio
-Creating my personal portfolio using html, css, and bootstrap.
+Creating a draft of my personal portfolio using html, css, and bootstrap.